valancej/documentation/_general/integrations/coveralls.md

 Coveralls is an automated code coverage service.
 Starting with Coveralls and Codeship is fast and easy.

-By using Coveralls you can help enforce higher standards of code quality and transparency with your engineering tea.
+By using Coveralls you can help enforce higher standards of code quality and transparency with your engineering team.

 [Their documentation](https://coveralls.zendesk.com/hc/en-us/categories/200131159-Documentation) does a great job of providing more information, in addition to the setup instructions below.